vippsas/node-sdk/CONTRIBUTING.md

 **Remember to bump the version depending on breaking, feature or patch in every pull request**

-Use npm version to bump the major, minor or patch version.
+Use `npm version` to bump the major, minor or patch version.
-See 'npm version -help' in the terminal
+See `npm version -help` in the terminal.

 **The pipeline will on every push to main:**